narad/tone-render/README.md

 # Instructions

 So you have a VST you're interested in sampling.
-The following

-Things you need to create/specify:
+To do this using the ToneRender package, you need to create/specify the following things:

 - A config file describing the FXParams, their values, and their indices used from within Reaper.
+- A source waveform (a DI, or direct input, if using an amplifier or FX VST)
+- A sweep file specifying what parameter configurations to test

+With these in place, generating audio samples is as simple as running the main script:

 `python3 render_data.py <DI-wav-file> <VST-config-YAML-file>`

+How to create these is outlined below:

+### 1. Creating a config file containing VST information

+### 2. Providing a source waveform

+Currently ToneRender only supports condition sample generation, i.e., some audio file is transformed by the VST instrument, resulting in an output audio sample.
+You can create your own source recording, or use one of the provided waveforms.
+The /dis folder contains sample guitar DIs for a variety of music genres.

+### 3. Specifying a Parameter Sweep

 ## Requirements